DevExpress-Examples/blazor-grid-popup-edit-form-customization/README-CODE.md

 }
 ```

-Implement a `ShowPopup()` method that creates an [edit model](https://docs.devexpress.com/Blazor/404759/components/grid/editing-and-validation/edit-model) for a new or existing record.
-When an edit model is available, the popup form appears.
+Implement `ShowPopup()`/`ClosePopup()` methods that create/reset an [edit model](https://docs.devexpress.com/Blazor/404759/components/grid/editing-and-validation/edit-model) (new/existing record data).
+When an edit model is available, the popup form is visible.

 ```
 @code {